Hanging Instructions

 You can browse our selection of wallpaper here.

-Visit our Sketchbook for ways to use our wallpapers in your home.
+Visit our Sketchbook for ways to use our wallpapers in your home, colour matches in our Colour Notes series and lots more inspiration.

 Disclaimer: The information given in these specification sheets and technical advice – whether verbal, in writing or by way of trials – is for guidance and is given in good faith but without warranty, since skill of application and site conditions are beyond our control.
 For further information please contact the studio.
 We can accept no liability for the performance of the products arising out of such use, beyond the value of the goods delivered by us.
 This does not affect your statutory rights.